JuliaAPlavin/GitFilterRepo.jl/README.md

 [c.message for c in commits]
 ```

-Set all author dates of all commits to a specific value:
+Set author dates of all commits to a specific value:

 ```julia
 using Dates